 Nonprofit Executive Leadership Circles (registration deadline)

-The registration deadline for the Helen Bader Institute for Nonprofit Management at UW-Milwaukee’s Nonprofit Executive Leadership Circles is on June 30th.
+The registration deadline for the Helen Bader Institute for Nonprofit Management at UW-Milwaukee’s Nonprofit Executive Leadership Circles is expected to be on June 30th.

 Nonprofit leaders, whose jobs in the best of times can be challenging, are especially stretched in these tough times.
 There has been a growing demand by nonprofit executives for opportunities to develop stronger ties with other leaders in order to establish a network of peers to confide in, depend on, support, and grow with.
 The Helen Bader Institute for Nonprofit Management offers a unique coaching and learning network for Wisconsin nonprofit leaders.